Tesseract (band)

-Tesseract (often stylized as TesseracT) are an English progressive metal band from Milton Keynes.
+Tesseract (often stylised as TesseracT) are a British progressive metal band from Milton Keynes.
 The band, formed in 2003, consists of Daniel Tompkins (lead vocals), Alec "Acle" Kahney (lead guitar and producer), James Monteith (rhythm guitar), Amos Williams (bass, backing vocals) and Jay Postones (drums, percussion).
 The band is currently signed to Kscope.
 They are credited as one of the bands to pioneer the djent movement in progressive metal.
-As of 2022, Tesseract have released four studio albums: One, Altered State, Polaris and Sonder, as well as two live albums, Odyssey/Scala and Portals, and the extended plays Concealing Fate, Perspective and Errai.
+As of 2023, Tesseract have released five studio albums: One, Altered State, Polaris, Sonder and War of Being, as well as two live albums, Odyssey/Scala and Portals, and the extended plays Concealing Fate, Perspective, Errai and Regrowth.

 History

 Early years (2003–2009)

 Tesseract started out in 2003 while founding member Acle Kahney was recording and writing with his band Mikaw Barish.
 Kahney was also involved in the unofficial predecessor to Tesseract, Fellsilent.
 French vocalist Julien Perier supplied vocals during Tesseract's early stages, but the logistical difficulties of distance meant that he could not join the band permanently.
 After their first full lineup was realized, Tesseract began playing live shows and compiling material for their debut album; they released a three-song demo in 2007 containing parts of what would eventually become their debut album, One.